 Some group DI insurance policies also include offset clauses, which could reduce the size of your benefit.

 An offset means that, after a claim, the group insurer agrees to provide any benefits for which you are eligible, but only after you apply for any outside sources of income for which you may qualify, including workers’ compensation, Social Security Disability Insurance (SSDI), state disability insurance programs, Veterans Affairs benefits, or sick pay.
-Your DI benefit then would be offset by any income you receive.
+Your DI benefit would then be offset by any income you receive.

 “The insurer may require that you apply for and appeal the first denial for workers compensation or Social Security and if the insurer deems you did not work hard enough to get that coverage to which you should be entitled, they will offset your coverage by the amount they deem you should have gotten,” said Singer.
 “This offset provision is not an issue at all with private DI plans.”